moT01/i18n-curriculum/curriculum/challenges/espanol/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 # --description--

-To pass the quiz, you must correctly answer at least 17 of the 20 of the questions below.
+To pass the quiz, you must correctly answer at least 18 of the 20 questions below.

 # --quizzes--